-I was put off protein shakes over a decade ago.
+I stopped drinking protein shakes over a decade ago.

 They told me that whey protein was an essential for gaining muscle and staying healthy.

 I thought that drinking a protein shake post-workout and then going to the toilet seven times over the next few hours was normal.

 But hey, fast forward and here we all are, with the truth in our hands and better resources at our fingertips, we are able to make better dietary choices.

 Considering my unhealthy experience with protein shakes as a youngster, when I learned of Nuzest, it was of great interest to me: Dairy free, gluten-free, GMO free, even soy free.

 Turn the tub around and check the ingredients: no maltodextrin or other artificial sweeteners, no E numbers, additives or preservatives, and no flavors or colors.

 It's clean, thus the tag-line ‘Clean, Lean, Protein'.

 Nuzest contains all nine essential amino acids.
 It's high in glutamine.
 It's low-carb (not that I'm bothered about that), and low-fat.

 Nuzest source their protein from a 6th generation family-owned company in Belgium, regarded as the world leader in pea protein isolation.